prestonharberts/bib/Bible/prov20.md

 > Do not love sleep, lest you become impoverished;
 > Open your eyes so that you might be satisfied with food.
 ###### 14
->  “ It’s worthless!
+> “It’s worthless!
 It’s worthless!” says the buyer,
 > But when he goes on his way, he boasts.
 ###### 15
 > There is gold, and an abundance of rubies,